mendixlabs/app-services-components/README.md

     A Mendix Widget to collapse your Apps Header on Scroll
   </h2>
   <h5 align="center">
-    You can choose to implement on every page (Template Level) or on a Per Page Level.
+    You can choose to implement it on every page (Template Level) or on a Per Page Level.
   </h5>
 </p>
 <br/>